Javascript Library

 }]

-Another improvement can be WLXForm, if we decide to use those charts on slides or markdown cells:
+Another improvement can be WLXForm, if we decide to use those charts on slides or markdown cells.
+For all WLX-like cells we only need to pass a frontend object instance:

 ApexCharts /: MakeBoxes[a: ApexCharts[_Association], form: WLXForm ] := With[{o = CreateFrontEndObject[a]},